Taiko2k/Tauon/CONTRIBUTING.md

 Wanna contribute?
 Theres a few ways you can:

+## Questions

+You feel free to ask questions as a new Github issue.
+Please do not comment in an existing or old issue unless you're the author or you're sure its directly releated.

+You can also use the github discussions feature.

+If you use Discord it may be faster to ask on the official server.

+If your question is implicitly a bug/feature request then please create an *issue* with your question.

 ## Issues

 If you encounter an issue, feel free to create new issues on github.